Updated with New Information On

 Here are a few other options to try…

-This range offers a low acid drinking experience and an injection of energy!
-The coffees blend 100% Arabica beans with matcha green tea, rooibos red tea and goji berries to offer up a unique beverage that promises low acidity and a rush of antioxidants.
-People have told me that this fusion coffee is very tasty.
+This range offers a low acid in coffee, making the drinking experience and an injection of energy!
+The coffees blend 100% Arabica beans with matcha green tea, rooibos red tea and goji berry to offer up a unique beverage that promises low acidity and a rush of antioxidants.
+People have told me that this fusion coffee is very rich in taste.
 It isn’t like we’re fusing green tea with coffee, or herbal teas here — it’s still a decent cup of joe that any true cofee drinker will enjoy.

 This household name brand offers a range of coffees that are designed to be gentler on the stomach.
 There are medium roast regular and decaf versions available.